sophiemachin/markdown_cal/README.md

     python2 cal.py

-This will print the output in the terminal.
+This will print the current month as a markdown calendar, in the terminal.

-Or to send the output directly to a markdown file, use something like
+To send the output directly to a markdown file, use something like

     python2 cal.py > example_output_file.mdown

+### Options

+To run a whole year instead of just a single month:

+    python2 cal.py --whole_year

+To run a different year to the current year (this will run on whatever month we are on now, but for the specified year):

+    python2 cal.py --year=1987

+To run a different month to the current month, for example March of the current year:

+    python2 cal.py --month=3

+To run a different month AND year:

+    python2 cal.py --year=1987 --month=3

 ## Building an html page with Sublime Text 3

 Sublime Text 3 has a package called Markdown Preview which will allow you to generate html from your markdown.
 The generated markdown will look similar to (depending on the flavour of html you choose)